 And, although most use of asbestos stopped in the 1980s, it remains in many older products and buildings, leaving workers at risk without knowing the dangers.

-If you or a loved one developed lung cancer after exposure to asbestos at work or in the home, you may be eligible for substantial compensation.
+If you or a loved one developed mesothelioma or lung cancer after exposure to asbestos at work or in the home, you may be eligible for substantial compensation.
 Contact us today.

 The Timeline Leading to Lung Cancer Lawsuits

 The most common way people are exposed to asbestos is through occupational exposure at work.

 In addition to occupational exposure, many common building products that were used in older buildings or houses are still in place today, putting unsuspecting homeowners and remodelers at risk.

 The majority of asbestos materials were used in the shipbuilding, factory, heavy equipment, fire and construction industries.
 Therefore, those at highest risk for exposure include people who worked in: